 WFI employ a multi-disciplinary nursing team which consists of highly skilled and experienced nurses.
 Our dedicated nursing team are friendly, caring and strive to provide the highest quality of care to patients not only to maximise their chances of a successful outcome but to also support their entire treatment journey.
-The nursing team are led by our highly experienced Lead Fertility Nurse, Jodie Parry.

 Unit Nurse Managers

 Working in Women and Sexual Health has presented personal opportunities as a registered nurse over the past 30 years to become involved with patients experiencing delays in conceiving.
 In 2009 I progressed to a Specialist Fertility Nurse within the general Fertility Clinic and undertook a Degree in Enhanced Professional Practice.
 I was very fortunate to be involved from the start of developing the IVF centre at Neath Port Talbot Hospital which opened in 2013, with valuable experience for a year as a satellite clinic for BCRM prior to opening.
 I have been the Unit Sister in our Cardiff unit since 2018 and coordinate the nurse team along with caring for patients throughout their journey, but focussed on ultra sound scanning and service improvement.
 Being a member of SING and having worked with Fertility Network is invaluable in developing our service.
 I thoroughly enjoy being part of our exceptional nurse team and wider WFI service.

 Deputy Unit Nurse Manager’s